tomwhartung/always_reading_books/quotes/art/aesthetics-a_very_short_introduction-bence_nanay.md

 ### Experience versus judgement

-Much of 'Western' aesthetics has been about well-informed aesthetic judgements.
+Much of "Western" aesthetics has been about well-informed aesthetic judgements.
 Aesthetic judgements are statements (often to yourself, but sometimes also to others) that a particular object is beautiful or graceful or ugly or disgusting.
 But the vast majority of our aesthetic engagement is nothing like this.
 If it were, it would be difficult to explain why we care so much about all things aesthetic.
-The reason why we watch a three-hour-long film or take a day-long huck in the mountains is not to come up with a well-informed aesthetic judgement about the film or the landscape.
+The reason why we watch a three-hour-long film or take a day-long hike in the mountains is not to come up with a well-informed aesthetic judgement about the film or the landscape.
 If we take the importance of aesthetics in our life seriously, we need to shift the emphasis away from aesthetic judgements to forms of aesthetic engagement that are more enjoyable, more rewarding, and happen to us more often.